GaoYeGithub/ChromeExtension/README.md

 # Screen Time Manager

-Monitor and control your screen time across different websites To help lock in, and control your screen time
+Monitor and control your screen time across different websites To help you lock in, and control your screen time

 ![alt text](https://cloud-76smcha44-hack-club-bot.vercel.app/0image.png)